Lumi Credits Price Up 24% Over Last 7 Days (LUMI)

-Lumi Credits (LUMI) traded up 8.9% against the US dollar during the 24-hour period ending at 19:00 PM Eastern on September 7th.
+Lumi Credits (LUMI) traded up 8.9% against the U.S. dollar during the twenty-four hour period ending at 22:00 PM ET on September 9th.
+One Lumi Credits token can currently be purchased for about $0.0162 or 0.00000027 BTC on major cryptocurrency exchanges.
 Lumi Credits has a market cap of $1,626.88 billion and approximately $35.94 worth of Lumi Credits was traded on exchanges in the last 24 hours.
-In the last seven days, Lumi Credits has traded up 24% against the US dollar.
-One Lumi Credits token can currently be purchased for approximately $0.0162 or 0.00000027 BTC on popular cryptocurrency exchanges.
+During the last week, Lumi Credits has traded up 24% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.